 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
-The Supervisors are elected on an at large basis by the owners of the property within the District.
+The Supervisors are elected on an at large basis by, initially, the owners of the property within the District, with Supervisor elections eventually transitioning to election by qualified electors of the District after the later of six (6) years and 250 qualified electors in the District.
 Ownership of land within the District entitles the owner to one vote per acre with fractions thereof rounded upward to the nearest whole number.
 The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-At September 30, 2023, two of the Board members are affiliated with Narcoossee Land Ventures, LLC ("Developer").
+At September 30, 2024, two of the Board members are affiliated with Narcoossee Land Ventures, LLC ("Developer").